mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 ### Ternary operator
 Python has a conditional (often called ternary) operator, so Mojo, as a superset of Python, will have the same functionality with the same syntax: x if y else z (similar to y ? x : z in other languages)

+### Nim uniform function call
+We'll have to evaluate it when we get there (probably 2-3 months) but an alternative to the nim approach is to supported "extensions" [along the lines of what Swift did](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/extensions)

+They solve the same problem without making "two ways to do things" and dovetails better into generics.

 ## Standard Python
 ### Compatibility
-All Mojo code is compiled by the mojo compiler, including code that happens to be syntactically identical (by design) to Python
+All Mojo code is compiled by the mojo compiler, including code that happens to be syntactically identical (by design) to Python.
 The CPython implementation comes in when you import a CPython module into an object.
 That is exactly a CPython object with exactly the same runtime representation, and uses the CPython interpreter to implement support for it.

 (using the PyCall and PyAddRef etc apis under the hood)